xxreflextheone/g-input/README.md

 ![GInput Banner](https://github.com/user-attachments/assets/46096aa3-13b6-49ca-8162-4ab4e1a2da2a)

-Allows you to send mouse input via Logitech GHUB
+Allows you to send relative mouse input via Logitech GHUB

 The original didnt have a loop for finding the driver so all I did was add that and included an example of it being used.